 Writers sometimes agonize over this one.
 What if I just include a single sentence?
 What about song lyrics?
 What about poetry?
 Where do I draw the line?

 It turns out this situation is pretty simple too.
-Unless you’re writing commentary, criticism, a news report, a scholarly report, or a parody, you must get permission from the rightsholder to include anything, even just sentence, in your own work.
+Unless you’re writing commentary, criticism, or a news report, you must get permission from the rightsholder to include anything, even just sentence, in your own work.
 It’s that easy.
 If you’re not sure, then get permission.

 Some very old work is considered “public domain”.
 Public domain work is work whose copyright has expired, and thus can be used by anybody without permission.
 But deciding if a work is in the public domain is tricky.
-Thanks to lobbying efforts from corporations like Disney, most work produced in the US after 1923 will not enter the public domain in your lifetime.
-A good rule of thumb for written work is that if you can’t find it at Project Gutenberg, then it’s not public domain.
-(That’s not an exhaustive rule, just a rule of thumb.
-If you’re not sure, play it safe.)
+Thanks to lobbying efforts from corporations like Disney, most work produced in the US after 1927 will not enter the public domain in your lifetime.

 Does that seem harsh?
 Those same harsh rules are what protect your own work, too.